SuleimanFarah/sunpy/GSoC:-Student-Application-Guidelines.md

   a patch file on an issue, for example), as this is not only the easiest way for us to review your code, but is also what we expect from a student working on a GSoC project.

-* **In your application, please provide a brief summary of your contributions to SymPy so far, including unmerged work.
-At least one link to a merged pull request proving that you satisfied the patch requirement.**

 * Note that because we may be slow to review the pull requests, you do not have to have your request merged by the application deadline (though you